What is an allergy?

 • When not working in a hood, make sure the work area is adequately ventilated.

-For any questions regarding pre-existing animal allergies or newly developed allergies along the course of your studies, please contact Occupational Medicine at 541-737-7566.
+For any questions regarding pre-existing animal allergies or newly developed allergies, please contact Occupational Medicine at 541-737-7566.